manojmanivannan/postgres-playground/README.md

 1. How many games did Harriette Lakernick win in the first tournament and what was her average rating change?
 2. Which player had the highest rating in the dataset and how many games did they play?
 3. How many games ended in a tie and which division had the most ties?
-4. Which date had the most games played and what was the total amount of transaction amount on that date?
+4. Which date had the most games played ?
 5. What is the most common lexicon used in the games and how does it affect the scores?
 6. Which player had the most wins against players with higher ratings than them and what was their win percentage?
 7. How many games were played in each round and which round had the highest average score difference?